michaelnutt02/sos-schools-challenge/README.md

 - yarn
 - concurrently

-The following will be installed automatically (with npm install):
+The following will be installed automatically with npm install:

 - bootstrap
 - react